Inshasheikh/calculator.py/README.md

 - Error handling (try-except)

 ## Level
-Beginner (Python Basics)
+Intermediate

 ## How to Run
-Run this code using any online Python compiler like Programiz or Replit.
+Run this code using any online  compiler like Programiz or Replit.